 The Benjamin H. Griswold III, Class of 1933, Center for Economic Policy Studies fosters communication among members of the academic, business, and government communities.
 The Non-Resident Fellows program in the Griswold Center for Economic Policy Studies (GCEPS) supports distinguished visitors who can enhance the intellectual and academic life in the Department of Economics through their research and collaboration with faculty and students.

-Michael R. Schmidt is a distinguished visitor at the Griswold Center for Economic Policy Studies at Princeton University.
+Michael R. Schmidt is a distinguished visitor at the Griswold Center for Economic Policy Studies at Princeton University and a non-resident senior fellow at the Institute for Progress (IFP).
 From September 2022 to January 2025, Schmidt served as the inaugural director of the CHIPS Program Office (CPO) at the U.S. Department of Commerce, where he led the implementation of a $39 billion federal initiative to incentivize semiconductor manufacturing in the United States.
 Under his leadership, the office executed 20 final award agreements totaling $34 billion, unlocking more than $450 billion in total investment in U.S. chip production.
 Before joining the commerce department, Schmidt led the U.S. Department of the Treasury’s implementation of the expanded Child Tax Credit under the American Rescue Plan, which delivered monthly payments to over 37 million families and lifted more than 3 million children out of poverty.
 He previously served as commissioner of the New York State Department of Taxation and Finance, overseeing the state’s tax system and the collection of more than $100 billion in annual revenue; and as deputy secretary for economic development for the State of New York, where he directed policy and operations across 12 state agencies and authorities.
 Earlier in his career, he held roles in the Office of Domestic Finance at the U.S. Department of the Treasury, and as a financial analyst at the Yale Investments Office.
 Schmidt holds a BA in history and a JD, both from Yale University.
-Current research focuses on developing a principled framework for when industrial policy interventions are justified to advance U.S. national security.
-Drawing on his experience leading the CPO, he seeks to move beyond ad hoc interventions by clarifying the conditions under which government action is warranted.
-His goal is to articulate a framework that is both analytically rigorous and practically useful for policymakers.
-Schmidt also examines how U.S. industrial strategy can align with those of allies and partners to support a more coherent global approach.
+Current research covers principled frameworks for when industrial policy interventions are justified to advance national security; how such interventions can be most effectively tailored while minimizing costs and drawbacks; how to build the state capacity needed to support such interventions; and the lessons the history of U.S. industrial policy offers for today.
+This research has been distilled in Factory Settings, an IFP project that draws on the experience of the former leadership of the CHIPS Program Office to extract broader lessons for building effective industrial policy and government capacity going forward.
+Schmidt has also been published in the Financial Times and The Wall Street Journal.